• Menu

 Boat tickets and travel info

-Two boats make the approximately 20-minute journey to and from the island, with hourly departures:
+Two boats make the approximately 20-minute journey to and from Peacock island, with hourly departures.
+Adult tickets cost from 23€ for a return trip, and 14€ for children.

 • Boat options: You can travel on either the catamaran Aquario II or the Bahia de Benidorm